American Motors Corporation: Business legacy

 Although small in size, American Motors was able to introduce numerous industry innovations.
-Starting in 1957, American Motors was the only U.S. manufacturer to totally immerse all automobile bodies in primer paint for protection against rust, until competitors adopted the practice in 1964.
+Starting in 1957, American Motors was the only U.S. manufacturer to fully immerse all automobile bodies in primer paint for protection against rust, until competitors adopted the practice in 1964.
 Even one of American Motors's most expensive new product investments (the Pacer) established many features that were later adopted by the auto industry worldwide.
 These included aerodynamic body design, space-efficient interiors, aircraft-style doors, and a large greenhouse for visibility.
-American Motors was also effective in other areas such as marketing by introducing low-rate financing.
-American Motors' four-wheel-drive vehicles established the foundation for the modern SUV market segments, and "classic" Jeep models continue to be the benchmark in this field.
+American Motors was also effective in other areas, such as marketing, by introducing low-rate financing.
+American Motors' four-wheel-drive vehicles established the foundation for the modern SUV market segments, and "classic" Jeep models remain the benchmark in this field.
 Roy D. Chapin drew on his experiences as a hunter and fisherman and marketed the Jeep brand successfully to people with like interests.
 The brand developed a cult appeal that continues.

 The purchase of American Motors was instrumental in reviving Chrysler.
-According to Robert Lutz, former President of Chrysler, the American Motors acquisition was a big and risky undertaking.
-The purchase was part of Chrysler's strategic "retreat-cum-diversification" plan that he states did not have the right focus.
+According to Robert Lutz, former president of Chrysler, the American Motors acquisition was a big and risky undertaking.
+The purchase was part of Chrysler's strategic "retreat-cum-diversification" plan that he states did not have the proper focus.
 Initially, the goal was to obtain the world-renowned Jeep brand.
 However, Lutz discovered that the decision to buy American Motors turned out to be a gold mine for Chrysler.
 At that time, Chrysler's management was attempting to find a model to improve structure and operations, "something that would help get our minds unstuck and thinking beyond the old paradigms that we were so familiar with".
 In this transformation, "Chrysler's acquisition of AMC was one of the all-time great moments in corporate serendipity" according to Lutz " that most definitely played a key role in demonstrating how to accomplish change".